techiaith/brawddegau-tagiedig/README.md

 https://spacy.io/api/cli#train

 Currently, you will need to install a Welsh `lang` Cymraeg in spaCy for this to work.
 We've provided a draft folder and installation instructions HERE.
 We will be contribuiting these files to spaCy in the near future so that this step will no longer be required.

+This work was funded by the Welsh Government.